reshape/standard/contributing.md

-# Contributing to spike-html-standards
+# Contributing to reshape-standard

 Hello there!
-First of all, thanks for being interested in spike-html-standards and helping out.
+First of all, thanks for being interested in reshape-standard and helping out.
 We all think you are awesome, and by contributing to open source projects, you are making the world a better place.
-That being said, there are a few ways to make the process of contributing code to spike-html-standards smoother, detailed below:
+That being said, there are a few ways to make the process of contributing code to reshape-standard smoother, detailed below:

 ### Filing Issues